StudyHub-Bulgaria/doorguy/README.md

 ### Docker

-TODO: make usable docker image
+TODO: make usable docker image that runs webportal and authentication and another for DB.
+Have default configs for docker image, have DB dump with docker DB image.

 ## Hardware
 For our proof of concept we are using a few Raspberry Pi 4s and the standard raspberry pi cameras v2 to scan the codes.